-This process capitulates the second review of the 3rd Generation five year Integrated Development Plan which will be adopted and approved by my Council on the 28th May 2014.
-I am proud to say that through the review process we have communicated with a significant improved number of our residence.
-No major issues, that necessitates a significant departure of our five year plan has surfaced.
+This process capitulates the third review of the 3rd Generation five year Integrated Development Plan which will be adopted and approved by my Council on the 27th May 2015.
+Our Public Participation process has revealed that no major issues, which necessitates a significant departure of our five year plan.
 The reviewed IDP remains our strategy and is a result of consultations and inputs from various stakeholders including ward committees, local communities, local business groups and forums, civil society, Provincial Government and Council.